 Garden fresh carrots are delicious raw or cooked.
 Although carrots that are grown for early season harvest do not store as well, with late season carrots the flavor can continue to improve for the first few weeks in storage.
 To enjoy the best flavor and storage abilities, you’ll need to follow best practices in both harvesting and storing carrots.

-Once you’ve planted, count down the number of days to harvest to the day you should test a few carrots.
+Step 3: Count down the number of days to harvest to the day you should test a few carrots.
 For example, if you plant on June 15, and the packet says 70 days to harvest, pull your first test carrots on Aug.
-24. If they are well shaped and the color has fully developed, taste them to make sure they have good flavor.
-If so, it’s time to harvest.
-If not, wait a few days or a week and test a few more.
+24.

 If you plan to use them the next day or so, simply clean and store the carrots in a plastic bag.
 But beware their neighbors.
 Some fruits and veggies give off ethylene gas, which imparts a bitter flavor in carrots.
 The main ones you’ll likely have in the refrigerator would be apples or pears.
 Don’t worry, if you place the fruits in the crisper you can leave the bagged carrots on a shelf.